 This year’s theme for the festival was‘Colour’, which made for a very vibrant exhibition celebrating all things Birmingham.
 Alongside the festival, 2021 saw the launch of The Creative City, a collection of Birmingham’s designers in print and digital format.

 Based in Digbeth, the creative hub of Birmingham, the exhibition saw 100 colourful A1 posters showcasing 100 Birmingham-based creatives celebrating what the city means to them.
-The visuals on display were so diverse from illustrators, designers, typographers, printmakers and artists displaying family history, dialect food, and music culture.
-It truly was a feast for the eyes!
+The visuals on display were so diverse from illustrators, designers, typographers, printmakers and artists displaying family history, dialect, food and music culture.
+It truly was a feast for the eyes.

 Whilst walking around the exhibition, you could overhear creatives meet each other for the first time.
-Having only communicated through the likes of Instagram and Twitter, it was so good to hear and admittedly quite heartwarming.
+Having only communicated through the likes of Instagram and Twitter, it was so good to hear and admittedly it was quite heartwarming.
 Some familiar faces were spotted from meeting at past design events like Glug, Type talks and overlap animation.
 It simultaneously proved and showed that the design scene is well and truly alive and kicking.